geographyclub/qgis-quickstart/README.md

 Load a GPKG file by navigating to the downloaded file in the `Browser Panel`, double-click to expand the layer(s) saved in the file, select the layer(s) you want and drag them to the `Layer Panel` or right-click and select `Add Layer to Project`.

-### Symbology

-1. In the `Layers Panel` double-click on your layer.

-2. Click on `Symbology` tab in the left panel to access symbol layers.
-Most of my vector layers use `Rule-based` symbology to display different layers based on expressions.

-3. Click on a rule in the main window to edit its properties.

-### Expressions

-I make heavy use of expressions to create my QGIS styles.
-There are several places to use expressions:

-1. The `Geometry Generator` in `Symbol layer type`.

-2. The `Data defined override` button to the right of almost all options like stroke width, stroke style, fill color, etc.

 ## Additional Reading

 For step-by-step instructions on how to use QGIS, refer to the official docs: